There are several basic forms of check fraud used by fraudsters, including:

 - Review your bank statements or check your account history online regularly to verify if any unauthorized transactions are shown.
 Always keep your statements in a safe place;

-- Report lost or stolen cards or unauthorized transactions on your account to CommunityBank of Texas immediately by contacting 866.427.9306 or afterhours at 866.546.8273.
-Providing prompt notice will limit your potential liability; and
+- Report lost or stolen cards or unauthorized transactions on your account to CommunityBank of Texas immediately by contacting 866.427.9306 or after hours at 888.297.3416 Providing prompt notice will limit your potential liability; and

 - Destroy expired cards by cutting through the account number and signature area.